 The club encourages members to garden organically and to strengthen the harmony among plants, earth, animals, and people.
 The Environmental Group promotes educational programs that center on environmental stewardship and conservation.
 Activities are open to all RGC members.

-This year the Environmental Group will concentrate on “natural gardens,” a term used by B.W.
+Last year, the Environmental Group concentrated on “natural gardens,” a term used by B.W.
 Wells to describe the diverse and beautiful native woodlands, wetlands, and meadows of our state.
-We will sponsor the March general meeting about this fascinating ecological pioneer.
-We will visit three properties where native plants and wildlife habitat are emphasized including the retirement home of Wells.
-We will also learn about pollinators and how to attract them to our gardens at our Paint and Sip fundraising party with special guest Helen Yoest the founder of the non-profit Bee Better.
-We will finish the year with our members plant exchange.
+The group sponsored the March general meeting about this fascinating ecological pioneer.
+During the year, we visited three properties where native plants and wildlife habitat are emphasized including the retirement home of Wells.
+We also hosted a Paint and Sip fundraising party with special guest Helen Yoest the founder of the non-profit Bee Better.
+We finished the year with our members plant exchange.

-Last year the Horticulture group toured a stream restoration project on the NCSU campus, heard a talk on invasive plant species, visited the NCSU phytotron, held a fund raiser Paint and Sip party, visited a private wildlife and native plant garden, and finished the year with a plant exchange and tea.
+During the 2016/2017 RGC year, the Environmental Group toured a stream restoration project on the NCSU campus, heard a talk on invasive plant species, visited the NCSU phytotron, held a fund raiser Paint and Sip party, visited a private wildlife and native plant garden, and finished the year with a plant exchange and tea.